openstack/cloudkitty/README.rst

 Roadmap
 -------

-* Create a project API to manage the configuration of billing modules and request informations.
+* Create a project API to manage the configuration of rating modules and request informations.
-* Every billing module should be able to expose its own API.
+* Every rating module should be able to expose its own API.
 * Move from importutils to stevedore.
-* Scheduling of billing calculations
+* Scheduling of rating calculations
 * Better collection of ceilometer metrics (Maybe Gnocchi)
 * Global code improvement